isntbunny/isntbunny.github.io/README.md

-----learning html/css/tailwindcss/javascript and this is a pratice!!!----
+Learning html/css/tailwindcss/javascript and this is a practice!!!